-5 Local Refinement: Messaging Optimisations
+5.2 Local Refinement: Messaging Optimisations

 One of the significant practical concerns in systems with messaging is to optimise interactions through more asynchronous data processing to increase parallelism.
-Our recent work [14, 15] developed a new form of subtyping, the asynchronous subtyping, that characterises the compatibility between classes of type-safe permutations of actions, in order to send messages before receiving.
-This subtyping allows, however, not only Bob5 in (1.1) in § 1 but also $\mu X.s_2! \langle Orange \rangle; X$ as a refinement of Bob, which changes all buffer sizes from 1 to ∞ , leading to buffer overflows.
+In § 5.1, we study how to limit the size of buffers by refining global types.
+Our next step concerns messaging optimisations that respect the agreed buffer sizes.
+Our recent work [13, 14] developed a new form of subtyping, the asynchronous subtyping, that characterises the compatibility between classes of type-safe permutations of actions, in order to send messages before receiving.
+This subtyping allows, however, not only Bob5 in (1.1) in § 1 but also $\mu X.s_2! \langle Orange \rangle; X$ as a refinement of Bob, which changes all buffer sizes from 1 to $\infty$ , leading to buffer overflows.
 Our aim is to overcome this problem by controlling permutations locally with the help of the IO-dependency analysis.
-The key idea is to prohibit the permutation of an output action at k_0 with an input or branching action which prevents (by IO-causality) the accumulation of values in k_0 .
+The key idea is to prohibit the permutation of an output action at $k_0$ with an input or branching action which prevents (by IO-causality) the accumulation of values in $k_0$ .